-Dividend Yield at 7.9% from Saba Capital's ETF of CEFs
+Dividend Yield At 7.9% From Saba Capital's ETF Of CEFs

 Dividend Yield

-When I first wrote about CEFS there was no clarity on the fund's distribution policy available beyond a simple statement of management's intent to distribute capital gains and investment income "at least annually."
-In response to my query, Saba clarified that policy noting that they intend to pay monthly dividends.
-I had estimated an annualized yield based on the initial portfolio to be near 7.6% from investment income, plus whatever capital gains are distributed .
+When I first wrote about CEFS, there was no clarity on the fund's distribution policy available beyond a simple statement of management's intent to distribute capital gains and investment income "at least annually."
+In response to my query, Saba clarified that policy noting that it intends to pay monthly dividends.
+I had estimated an annualized yield based on the initial portfolio to be near 7.6% from investment income, plus whatever capital gains are distributed.
 After the first dividend, I estimated a yield of 7.9% based on the investment income from the portfolio published at the time of my April article.
 There have now been two monthly dividend payments, $0.134/share in April and $0.137/share in May.
 These are consistent with the estimates I made based on the distributions of the fund's holdings.
 The $0.271/share for two months projects to a forward yield of 7.8% based on today's (25 May) close of $20.85.

 CEFS's projected 7.8% yield puts it below each of the comp funds.

 It is not clear to me if the dividend payments to date comprise investment income (i.e. distributions of component funds) or investment income plus any capital gains to date.
 If the later, it is too soon to know how the annual distribution yield will evolve.
-The two months' of dividends correspond with my projections based on investment income alone, so I suspect we have yet to see a distribution of capital gains included in the monthly dividends.
-Of course, it is possible that there have not been any capital gains or that some fraction of those dividends do, in fact, include capital gains.
-So far it's a black box.
+The two months of dividends correspond with my projections based on investment income alone, so I suspect we have yet to see a distribution of capital gains included in the monthly dividends.
+Of course, it is possible that there have not been any capital gains or that some fraction of those dividends does, in fact, include capital gains.
+So far, it's a black box.

 Nor do we yet have a breakdown of the sources of the investment income, especially with regard to return of capital, which CEFS will pass along to shareholders when RoC is included as part of the investment income received from its component funds.
 For an example, FOF reports RoC as comprising some 31% of its distributions.
 It is likely that there is a significant component of return of capital in CEFS's investment income as well, quite possibly a higher percentage than FOF reports.
 Let me be clear: that comment is not meant as a negative.
-In this case I view Saba as well positioned to manage return of capital as a non-destructive gain to the fund.
+In this case, I view Saba as well positioned to manage return of capital as a non-destructive gain to the fund.
 My interest is in the tax implications.
-To the extent that there is an RoC component from the holdings' distributions, it will be paid to CEFS's shareholders as RoC for tax purposes, a net positive in my view because RoC income is tax-deferred.
+To the extent, that there is an RoC component from the holdings' distributions; it will be paid to CEFS's shareholders as RoC for tax purposes, a net positive in my view because RoC income is tax-deferred.
 It is not taxed as ordinary income when received.
-Instead it is deducted from the basis.
-So taxes on that gain are only due at the time the fund is sold and then as a capital gain.
-Under present tax code (who can predict what's in the cards for the future?) if you hold the fund for at least a year that RoC income becomes a long-term cap gain, not ordinary income.
+Instead, it is deducted from the basis.
+So, taxes on that gain are only due at the time the fund is sold and then as a capital gain.
+Under present tax code (who can predict what's in the cards for the future?), if you hold the fund for at least a year, that RoC income becomes a long-term cap gain, not ordinary income.
 This is, of course, a subject to be taken up with your own tax adviser.

 CEFS Portfolio (24 May 2017)

-The following is a list of the 21 closed end funds currently held by CEFS:
+The following is a list of the 21 closed-end funds currently held by CEFS:

 Alpine Global Dynamic Dividend (AGD)